Dragging a blade of steel against your face is never going to be a fun experience!

 And because the alcohol evaporates on contact with the skin, it’s also extremely drying.
 Avoid it at all costs!

 Be good to your skin and let it rest.
 Try to limit shaving to every other day so that your face has a chance to recover.

-The steps are pretty basic, but if you follow this advice each time you shave the effect will be immediate.
+Follow this advice each time that you shave and the effect will be immediate.